logstash-plugins/logstash-codec-protobuf/README.md

 Maybe your protobuf definition does not fullfill the requirements and needs additional fields.
 Run logstash with the --debug flag and grep for "error 2".

+## Caveats and roadmap

+* no support yet for enumerations
+* maybe add support for setting undefined fields from default values in the decoder